 Initial reactions from headteachers, who were able to access their own results from 7.30am today, were that the summary figures did not seem to match the individual pupil data.

 Anyone else finding that the DfE's figure for % at Expected+ doesn't seem to quite match the proportion scoring 100+?— Michael Tidd (@MichaelT1979) July 10, 2018

 It appears that children who were working below the level of the test - who are given a label of B - were not included in some calculations.

 As the scaled scores are announced, teachers and leaders offer their words of support to Year 6 teachers and headteachers awaiting their results this morning.

 No matter what the numbers say I’m going to hold onto the amazing progress as human beings my class have made.
 They have transformed from “unteachable” to resilient, proud, competitive, self-aware young people who are ready for secondary school and the world!!
-Screw the threshold— Mr Mobbs Y6 (@sirmobbsalot) July 9, 2018
+Screw the threshold— Tim Mobbs (@sirmobbsalot) July 9, 2018

 As SATs results are out today may our children know, whatever the results, that their worth is in something greater, that they are not a piece of data or a pound sign but they are an image bearer of God, valuable & full of potential #SATsresults— Mark Lawrence (@marklawrence79) July 10, 2018

 Good luck to everyone receiving their SATs results today!
 Remember, there is more to teaching than a number on a piece of paper.
 It’s doesn’t represent a child, it doesn’t represent your school, it doesn’t represent you as a teacher.
 It’s only a test!— Mr Finn (@MrFinn55) July 10, 2018